 Marjorie brings to OHI the great instincts of the “heart” that she inherited from her mother.
 She inherited the “head” leadership from her father, who was an “old school” farmer and businessperson, and through her education and corporate experience.
 She holds a Bachelor of Business Administration (BBA) degree (summa cum laude), a Business Accounting and Assistant Diploma (BAA), and certificates in Conflict Management and Environment Technology.
 Marjorie practices in the field of Accounting Management, where she meets and interacts with people from all “walks of life.”
 These meetings help to enrich her “happiness journey” even when she is not reading or traveling.

-Errol has a polytechnic engineering background, primarily in the energy industry.
+Errol has a trades, technical, and polytechnic engineering background, primarily in the energy industry.
 Errol has practiced for twenty-five years in both thermal and nuclear power generation.
 He is a certified Project Management Professional (PMP) and a Certified Engineering Technologist (CET).
 He holds a Full Technological Certificate (Instrumentation Maintenance Technology) (energy sector), and the equivalent of the Ordinary National Certificate (ONC) in Mechanical Engineering and Applied Physics from City and Guilds of London Institute in London, England.

 Among a host of technical and nontechnical presentations over the years (2000–2016), in July 2015, Errol presented at a conference (“Visions of a Future World”) hosted by the Women’s Federation for World Peace (WFWP), Toronto, Ontario.
 In October 2014, Errol presented at the International Leadership Association (ILA) 16th Annual Leadership Conference in San Diego, California, USA.
 In October 2013, Errol spoke at a conference (“Should Canada See Itself as a Welcoming Family?”) hosted by the Women’s Federation for World Peace (WFWP) in Ottawa, Ontario, Canada.